youngsoul/deer-detector/Readme.md

 pip install depthai
 ```

-These should be installed as part of the project requirements.
+These should be installed as part of the project requirements, but I wanted to point out these libraries as specfic to DepthAI.

 ### Convert Tensorflow Model to OpenVino IR
 https://docs.luxonis.com/en/latest/pages/model_conversion/